What Do Home Inspectors Look For? Why These 5 Items Could Make or Break the Inspection

 During a home inspection for a recent client of Haggstrom’s, the inspector discovered a sewer leak.
 He recommended additional tests with a plumber, who found a line break between the home and city sewer lines, causing sewage to slowly leak into the house plumbing.

 The buyers “ended up walking away from that home because a potential sewer line was $10,000.
-That saved them a lot of money,” says Haggstrom.
+That saved them a lot of money,” Haggstrom says.

-The home inspectors we interviewed agree that there are a few things that top their list of importance when it comes to home safety and performance.
+The home inspectors we interviewed agree that several factors are at the top of their list for ensuring home safety and performance.

 The foundation is the workhorse of a house.
-It has to support the home’s structure (frame, drywall, everything up to the roof), furnishings, and most importantly, its occupants.
+It must support the home’s structure, including the frame, drywall, and everything up to the roof, as well as its furnishings and, most importantly, its occupants.
 Foundation issues are often a deal-breaker for buyers because the repairs can be costly.

 What inspectors look for

-“Water penetration is probably one of the biggest concerns, because that can lead to foundation settlement that can lead to — if you’re on a crawlspace — rot, decay, gray mold, and termite activity,” says Wetzel.
+“Water penetration is probably one of the biggest concerns, because that can lead to foundation settlement that can lead to — if you’re on a crawlspace — rot, decay, gray mold, and termite activity,” Wetzel says.

 Average cost to repair